junxit/us-congress-bills-111/metadata.md

 - 2010-07-21 — Senate amendment proposed (on the floor): Amendment SA 4498 proposed by Senator Reid for Senator Klobuchar.(consideration: CR S6120; text: CR S6120)
 - 2010-07-21 — Senate amendment submitted
 - 2010-07-21 — The committee substitute as amended agreed to by Unanimous Consent. (consideration: CR S6120)
+- 2010-07-22 — Message on Senate action sent to the House.
+- 2010-07-22 — Received in the House.
+- 2010-07-22 — Referred to the House Committee on the Judiciary.